A Simplified Explanation of Gödel’s proof - Part 2

 As a very simple example, we suppose that we have say, the sentences abc and def, and that there is a rule saying that you can combine the first two symbols of one sentence with the second two symbols of the other sentence, so that you end up with abef.
 Note that that isn’t an actual rule that we use – it only demonstrates the principle.

 The axioms of the formal system

 Every proof has to use at least one axiom.
 The axioms for a formal language are formal expressions that don’t have proofs but are the fundamental expressions of the formal language from which all proofs are constructed from.

-The axioms are taken to be true, but there isn’t any proof that proves them.
+The axioms are taken to be the initial fundamentally “correct” sentences of the system.
+There isn’t any proof that proves them, and every system has to have these axioms which are assumptions upon which everything else is buiilt.
 They are the building blocks for all proofs.

 For example, suppose (for the sake of illustration only) that

 ‘1 + 1 = 2’ is an axiom.

 Then if the rules allow it you might be able to take that axiom, and end up with a new expression

 ‘1 + 1 + 1 = 2 + 1’